-The occupancy rates of Lanson Place Hotel and Two MacDonnell Road in Hong Kong were affected by the pandemic.
-Waterfront Suites, the wholly owned prime harbourfront project managed by Lanson Place, was over 70% occupied by mainly long-term business guests.
-Also targeting longterm accommodation, the serviced apartments in Shanghai maintained average occupancy rates of over 80%.
+The occupancy rates of Lanson Place Hotel and Two MacDonnell Road in Hong Kong continued to be affected by the pandemic.
+However, the hotel's revenue received a boost after it was designated as a guarantine hotel to accommodate returning locals and visitors arriving in Hong Kong since December 2021.
+Meanwhile.
+Waterfront Suites, the wholly owned prime harbourfront project managed by Lanson Place, was over 65% occupied by mainly long-term business guests.
+Also targeting long-term accommodation, the serviced apartments in Shanghai maintained average occupancy rates of around 90% as at 30 June 2022.